Maheer1207/CNN-SVM-on-MNIST/README.md

 4. Open the notebook named `classifiers.ipynb`:

-   This notebook contains all the necessary code to:
+   This notebook contains:
-   - Train the CNN on both the original and low-resolution MNIST datasets.
+   - End-to-end implementation for training CNNs on both the original and downsampled MNIST datasets.
-   - Train the SVM on both the original and low-resolution MNIST datasets.
+   - End-to-end implementation for training SVMs on both the original and downsampled MNIST datasets.
-   - Plot the training and testing accuracy along with confidence intervals for comparison.
+   - Generation of plots for training and validation accuracy, along with confidence intervals to assess model reliability.

-5. Execute the cells in the notebook to run the models and generate the plots.
+5. Execute the cells in the notebook sequentially to train the models and generate the visualizations.

 ### Viewing the Results

-Once you've run the notebook, the results, including accuracy plots and confidence intervals, will be displayed inline within the notebook.
-You can also save these plots from the notebook interface for further analysis.
+The notebook will display the results, including accuracy plots and confidence intervals, inline.
+You can save the generated plots directly from the notebook for further analysis or reporting purposes.

 ## Results

-The results of the training processes, including the accuracy and confidence intervals for both CNN and SVM models, are documented within the Jupyter Notebook.
-Graphs are provided to visualize the performance differences between the original and low-resolution datasets.
+The training processes yield insights into the accuracy and stability of CNN and SVM models across different resolutions.
+The key performance indicators (KPIs) such as accuracy, confidence intervals, and loss curves are visualized within the Jupyter Notebook.

 ### Key Observations

 - **CNN Performance**:
-  - The CNN model performed better on the original 28x28 dataset compared to the low-resolution 7x7 dataset.
+  - The CNN exhibits superior performance on the original 28x28 dataset, leveraging the spatial hierarchies inherent in the image data.
-  - As the resolution decreases, the test accuracy drops, indicating the importance of image detail for CNNs.
+  - A significant drop in test accuracy is observed as the resolution decreases, indicating that CNNs are highly sensitive to the level of detail in input images.

 - **SVM Performance**:
-  - The SVM model showed consistent performance across different resolutions, though it required more time to train and validate.
+  - The SVM demonstrates relatively consistent performance across different resolutions, though it is computationally intensive, especially when handling higher-dimensional data.
-  - Interestingly, the SVM performed relatively better on the low-resolution dataset compared to CNN, though overall performance was still better on the original resolution.
+  - On low-resolution datasets, the SVM's performance is more resilient compared to CNNs, though the overall accuracy remains higher for the original dataset.

 ## Conclusion

-This project highlights the impact of image resolution on model performance.
-CNNs, which are inherently designed to capture spatial hierarchies in images, perform better with higher-resolution inputs, whereas SVMs, while more resilient to resolution changes, require significant computational resources.
+This project underscores the importance of image resolution in machine learning model performance.
+CNNs, with their ability to exploit spatial structures, are more affected by reduced resolution, while SVMs, though less sensitive, require careful hyperparameter tuning to handle varying input dimensions.
+The results highlight the trade-offs between model complexity, input resolution, and computational resources.

-The comparison underscores the need to choose the right model based on the specific use case, data characteristics, and computational constraints.

 ## Contributing

-If you'd like to contribute to this project, please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.
+We welcome contributions to this project.
+If you have suggestions or improvements, please fork the repository and submit a pull request.
+For significant changes, open an issue to discuss the proposed modifications.